 - The Urban Setting Thesaurus: A Writer’s Guide to City Spaces

-Use these resources to surprise and delight readers.
+In conclusion, use these resources to surprise and delight readers.
 Make locations come alive—personify your story settings.